solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 - Enter the Basics form with the following information.
   - Set the replica server name.

-  > NOTE: It is a best practice to use a naming convention that will allow you to easily determine what instance you are connecting too or managing and where it resides.
+  > NOTE: It is a Cloud Adoption Framework (CAF) best practice to [use a resource naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) that will allow you to easily determine what instance you are connecting too or managing and where it resides.

   - Select a location that is different from your primary but note that you can select the same region.